gutucristian/gutucristian.github.io/_posts/2024-06-15-Machine-Leaning-For-Trading.md

 - **False Signals:** During choppy or sideways markets, frequent crossovers can lead to false signals.

 - **Doesn’t Predict Direction:** The strategy identifies trends but doesn’t guarantee their continuation.

+# Machine Learning (ML)

+The three major areas within Machine Learning are:
+1. Supervised learning
+2. Unsupervised learning
+3. Reinforcement learning

+## Supervised Learning

+**What it is:** a ML technique where the algorithm is trained on a labeled dataset, meaning each input has a corresponding correct output.

+**The goal:** learn a relationship between inputs and outputs to make predictions on new, unseen data.

+**Example:**

+- Predicting house prices (input: size, location; output: price).

+- Classifying emails as “spam” or “not spam.”

+**Common algorithms:** Linear Regression, Decision Trees, Neural Networks.